 Up to 15 SEUs

-may be earned through a variety of other collaborative learning activities engaged in with other Scrum practitioners.
-Scrum Alliance acknowledges that not all learning fits neatly into the categories above; therefore, an example of an additional way to earn SEUs includes spending time as a co-trainer working with a more experienced trainer, with the objective of learning.
-Another example is being a participant in a live webinar that is led by an instructor.
+may be earned through a variety of other collaborative learning activities engaged with other Scrum practitioners.
+Scrum Alliance acknowledges that not all learning fits neatly into the categories above.
+Therefore, an example of an additional way to earn SEUs includes spending time as a co-trainer alongside a more experienced trainer, with the objective of learning.
+Another example is participating in a live webinar led by an instructor.
 Please follow a 1:1 ratio for this category.
-One invested hour is equivalent to 1 SEU.
-This category may not include submissions that belong in Categories B or C; for example, it is not for face-to-face training or events.
+One invested hour is equivalent to one SEU.
+This category may not include submissions that belong in Categories B or C. For example, it is not for face-to-face training or events.

 When submitting SEUs, your options for Category F are: